 Nurtec ODT treatment hasn’t been studied during pregnancy or breastfeeding in humans.
-However, animal studies have shown harm to offspring of animals exposed to Nurtec ODT during pregnancy.
+However, animal studies have shown harm to the offspring of animals exposed to Nurtec ODT during pregnancy.
 Keep in mind that animal studies don’t always predict what happens in humans.

 If you take Nurtec ODT during pregnancy, consider enrolling in a

-If you’re pregnant, breastfeeding, or are planning for either, talk with your doctor before you start taking Nurtec ODT.
+If you’re pregnant, breastfeeding, or planning for either, talk with your doctor before you start taking Nurtec ODT.
 They can advise on the risks and benefits of taking Nurtec ODT during these times.

 Both mild and serious side effects have been reported with Nurtec ODT.
 Most of the drug’s side effects are mild and should go away after your body gets used to the drug.
 However, be sure to tell your doctor if you have serious side effects, such as allergic reaction, with Nurtec ODT.